nextflow-io/training/docs/hands_on/04_implementation.md

     tabix ${variantsFile.baseName}.filtered.recode.vcf.gz # (4)!
     ```

-    1. The `$variantsFile` variable contains the path to the file with the known variants
+    1. The `variantsFile` variable contains the path to the file with the known variants
-    2. The `$blacklisted` variable contains the path to the file with the genomic locations which are known to produce artifacts and spurious variants
+    2. The `blacklisted` variable contains the path to the file with the genomic locations which are known to produce artifacts and spurious variants
     3. The `>` symbol is used to redirect the output to the file specified after it
     4.   `tabix` is used here to create the second output that we want to consider from this process